TheFenrisLycaon/xZphish/README.md

 - Just, Clone this repository -
 ```
-$ git clone git://github.com/htr-tech/zphisher.git
+$ git clone git://github.com/TheFenrisLycaon/xZphish.git
 ```

-- Change to cloned directory and run `zphisher.sh` -
+- Change to cloned directory and run `xZphish.sh` -
 ```
-$ cd zphisher
+$ cd xZphish
-$ bash zphisher.sh
+$ bash xZphish.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `xZphisher` is installed.

 ### Run on Docker
 ```